(Oriental Lung Fluke Infection; Endemic Hemoptysis)

 Serologic tests to detect antibodies are useful in light infections and in the diagnosis of extrapulmonary paragonimiasis.

-X-rays provide ancillary information but are not diagnostic; chest x-rays and CT may show a diffuse infiltrate, nodules, annular ring shadow lesions, cavitations, linear opacities, lung abscesses, pleural effusion, and pneumothorax.
+X-rays provide ancillary information but are not diagnostic; chest x-rays and CT may show a diffuse infiltrate, nodules, annular ring shadow lesions, cavitations, linear opacities, lung abscesses, pleural effusion, and/or pneumothorax.

-Praziquantel 25 mg/kg po tid for 2 days is the drug of choice for paragonimiasis.
+Praziquantel 25 mg/kg orally 3 times a day for 2 days is the drug of choice for paragonimiasis.

-Triclabendazole is an acceptable treatment in areas where it is available; dosage is 10 mg/kg po once postprandially or, for severe infections, 2 doses of 10 mg/kg given postprandially 12 h apart.
+Triclabendazole is an acceptable treatment in areas where it is available; dosage is 10 mg/kg orally once postprandially or, for severe infections, 2 doses of 10 mg/kg given postprandially 12 hours apart.

 Praziquantel is used to treat extrapulmonary infections, but multiple courses may be required.